poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 <p class="caption" style="margin: 0">One I recorded earlier (Disorder, arrangement by Maxence Cyrin).
 Output with the Steinway Model D virtual grand piano from Pianoteq.
 (I'm self-taught and I only started playing in my 40s, so please try to look past the actual standard of playing!)</p>

-**September 2025 update**: I've since learned that I needed to calibrate Pianoteq for my piano.
+**September 2025 update**: I only recently learned that I needed to calibrate Pianoteq for my piano.
 It sounds better now!
-Apologies if you listened to an earlier demo of mine as it definitely didn't do it justice!
+Apologies if you listened to an earlier recording of mine as it did it even less justice!

 ## How to get it working